Noise-Resilient Quantum Reinforcement Learning: Effect of quantum noise

-under the initial condition $x(0)=1$, where $f(t-t')=\int^{\infty}_{0} J(\omega)e^{-i\omega(t-t')}d\omega$ is the correlation function of the noise.
+under $x(0)=1$, where $f(t-t')=\int^{\infty}_{0} J(\omega)e^{-i\omega(t-t')}d\omega$ is the correlation function of the noise.
 The convolution in Eq. \eqref{x(t)} renders the decoherence dynamics non-Markovian.
-Thus, in the presence of the quantum noise, the agent-environment interaction in each iteration of the QRL is governed by Eq. \eqref{nmmst}.
+Thus, in the presence of noise, the agent-environment interaction in each iteration is governed by Eq. \eqref{nmmst}.
 It is noted that $|x(t)|^2$ is the time-dependent factor of the excited-state probability of the agent.
 This can be seen from the solution of Eq. \eqref{nmmst} as $\langle+|\rho(t)|+\rangle=|x(t)|^2$ under the initial condition $\rho(0)=|+\rangle\langle+|$.

-In the special case that the coupling between the agent and the noise is weak and the characteristic time scale of $f(t-\tau)$ is much shorter than that of the agent, we can apply the Born-Markov approximation to Eq. \eqref{x(t)} by replacing $x(t')$ with $x(t)$ and extending the upper limit of the integration from $t$ to $\infty$.
-Then we obtain $x_\text{BMA}(t)\simeq e^{-\left [ \kappa+i(\omega_{0}+\Delta(\omega_{0})) \right ]t}$, with $\kappa=\pi J(\omega_{0})$ and $\Delta(\omega_{0})=\mathcal{P} \int_{0}^{\infty} d \omega \frac{J(\omega)}{\omega_{0}-\omega}$ \cite{PhysRevE.90.022122}.
-It makes the decay rate a positive constant, i.e., $\gamma_\text{BMA}(t)=\kappa$.
+In the special case that the agent-noise coupling is weak and the time scale of $f(t-t')$ is much shorter than that of the agent, we can apply the Born-Markov approximation (BMA) to Eq. \eqref{x(t)} by replacing $x(t')$ with $x(t)$ and extending the upper limit of the integration from $t$ to $\infty$.
+Then we obtain $x_\text{BMA}(t)\simeq e^{-\left [ \kappa+i(\omega_{0}+\Delta(\omega_{0})) \right ]t}$, with $\kappa=\pi J(\omega_{0})$ and $\Delta(\omega_{0})=\mathcal{P} \smallint_{0}^{\infty} d \omega \left[J(\omega)/(\omega_{0}-\omega)\right]$ \cite{PhysRevE.90.022122}.
+This makes $\gamma(t)$ a positive constant, i.e., $\gamma_\text{BMA}(t)=\kappa$.
 Hence, the agent exponentially decays to its ground state and irreversibly loses its quantum coherence.
-We find that the obtained average fidelity $F^{(k)}$ of the QRL for a given interaction time $\tau$ shows an abrupt decrease compared to the value in the noiseless case [see Fig. \ref{fig2}(a)], although the average exploration parameter $W^{(k)}$ still tends to zero [see Fig. \ref{fig2}(b)].
-Furthermore, the evolution of $F_\tau$ for a given iteration time $k$ exhibits irreversibility with the interaction time, although $W$ remains zero.
+The obtained mean fidelity $F^{(k)}$ for a given interaction time $t$ shows an abrupt decrease compared to the noiseless value [see Fig. \ref{fig2}(a)], although the mean exploration parameter $W^{(k)}$ still tends to zero [see Fig. \ref{fig2}(b)].
+Furthermore, the evolution of $F_t$ exhibits irreversibility with $t$, although $W_t$ remains zero.
 This is in sharp contrast to the periodic oscillation in the noiseless case.
 The system parameters have little influence on this result.
-It means that the Born-Markov approximate decoherence degrades the fidelity, deactivates the role of the system parameters, and destroys the periodicity of the interaction time $\tau$ in the QRL.
-The result is consistent with the one in Ref. \cite{PhysRevE.108.014128}.
+It means that the Born-Markov approximate decoherence degrades the fidelity, deactivates the role of the system parameters, and destroys the periodicity of the interaction time $t$ in the QRL.
+The result is consistent with that in Ref. \cite{PhysRevE.108.014128}.